pyzahl/Gxsm4/README.md

  -DSP MOVER CONTROL BUTTONS: action signal problem of missing signal for "pressed".
 The "activate" does not do anything...
 I tried.
-    -?> Do I now need to add event controllers to the buttons (can I??) and all that stuff to do this?
+    -?> Do I now need to add event controllers (does not work either, did tested (bug??) to the buttons (can I??) and all that stuff to do this?

  - All ENTRIES: added configuration menu option not yet attached and not accessible.
 Need to figure out how to add a custom menu entry to gtk_popovers.
              It is possible to manually edit the properties via the dconf-editor to get started.